Strypper/mauisland/README.md

 We will publish our application on all platforms soon enough.
 Stay tuned!!!

-# 📃 Change TypeScript JSON Configuration File to only JSON File
+# 📃 # Create appsettings.Development.json before run App
+1. Click right MAUIsland in Solution Explorer
+2. Select Add -> New Item -> only JSON File
+3. Set Name: appsettings.Development.json
-Add the json settings from the issue
+4. Click Add and this file will not contain any private key Add the json settings from the issue:
 ```json
 {
   "AppSettings": {
     "SyncfusionKey": "Your_syncfustion_key"